What Is Risk Assessment in SMS

 In other words, given a hazard, what is the severity of likely outcomes.

-For example, markers for a level 2 severity may be:
+For example, descriptions for a level 2 severity may be:

 - Minor injury to one person; OR